AK-Saigyouji/Procedural-Cave-Generator/Scripts/Modules/README.md

 An important issue that needs to be addressed is connectivity.
 Perlin Noise does not produce connected regions: it produces 'islands' instead.
 It's certainly possible to author your own logic to connect regions, but it's not trivial.
 Instead, you can use the MapBuilder static class to access a number of helper methods.
 This includes MapBuilder.ConnectFloors, which takes a Map and an int specifying the radius of any tunnels that need to be carved to ensure connectivity between all floors.
 It uses an algorithm that minimizes the amount of tunneling that needs to be done to ensure connectivity between all regions.

 In addition to this, we'll replace the TransformBoundary method with another helper, ApplyBorder.
-The reason is that transforming the boundary could block a tunnel created by ConnectFloors: by applying a boundary we're adding walls around the existing map, instead of replacing floors.
+The reason is that transforming the boundary could block a tunnel created by ConnectFloors: by applying a boundary we're adding walls around the existing map, instead of replacing the existing boundary.
 We'll include the boundary width as a configurable property.

 The result:

 ```
-using UnityEngine;
-using CaveGeneration.MapGeneration;

-namespace CaveGeneration.Modules
-{
 [CreateAssetMenu(fileName = fileName, menuName = rootMenupath + menuName)]
 public class MapGenPerlinNoise : MapGenModule
 {
     // This string determines the name of this type of map generator in the menu.
     const string menuName = "Perlin Noise";

     const int tunnelWidth = 2;

     // Insert properties to be set in the inspector here
     public int length = 50;
     public int width = 50;
     public float scale = 0.1f;
     public float density = 0.5f;
     public int borderWidth = 1;

     public override Map Generate()
     {
         Map map = new Map(length, width);
         map.Transform((x, y) =>
         {
             float noiseValue = Mathf.PerlinNoise(scale * x, scale * y);
             return noiseValue < density ?
 Tile.Wall : Tile.Floor;
         });
         MapBuilder.ConnectFloors(map, tunnelWidth);
         return MapBuilder.ApplyBorder(map, borderWidth);
-        }
     }
 }
 ```